YESTERDAY was 8647 Days since 911 !! The THREAT WAS WAY BIGGER Than Any One NOTICED!! AC on The WAY

 © Brighteon.com All Rights Reserved.
 All content posted on this site is commentary or opinion and is protected under Free Speech.
 Brighteon is not responsible for comments and content uploaded by our users.

-james comey posted to social media a cryptic message to assassinate Donald Trump......It Is WaaaaaaaaayyYY Bigger than you can imagine...Here comes the devil in the flesh
+james comey posted to social media a cryptic message to assinate Donald Trump......It Is WaaaaaaaaayyYY Bigger than you can imagine...Here comes the devil in the flesh

 Jonathan's videos can also be found on these other venues: